GlyphCMS/Glyph/README.md

 ## Project Structure

-A typical Glyph install keeps its application code separate from its runtime content:
+A typical Glyph install keeps application code separate from runtime content:

-- `src/` application code
+- `src/` — application code
-- `themes/` frontend themes
+- `themes/` — frontend themes
-- `plugins/` plugins and extensions
+- `plugins/` — plugins and extensions
-- `content/` posts and pages
+- `content/` — posts and pages
-- `data/` categories, users, cache, sessions, and system data
+- `data/` — categories, users, cache, sessions, and system data
-- `uploads/` uploaded media
+- `uploads/` — uploaded media
-- `storage/` logs and internal runtime storage
+- `storage/` — logs and internal runtime storage

-That separation helps make manual upgrades safer and easier.
+This separation helps make manual upgrades safer and easier.

 ## Documentation

-- [INSTALL.md](INSTALL.md) - installation and first-run setup
+- [INSTALL.md](INSTALL.md) — installation and first-run setup
-- [UPGRADE.md](UPGRADE.md) - upgrading an existing site
+- [UPGRADE.md](UPGRADE.md) — upgrading an existing site

 ## Support Glyph

-If you want to support Glyph's development, you can do that here:
+If you would like to support Glyph’s development, you can do so here:

 - [Patreon](https://www.patreon.com/c/GlyphCMS)